 Metronidazole is an antibiotic used to treat numerous ailments, including Giardia infections, inflammatory bowel disease, and infections in the mouth.
 Metronidazole may be used for other purposes than those listed in this guide.

-What should I discuss with my veterinarian before giving Metronidazole to my pet: Do not give this medication if your pet is allergic to metronidazole, or if your pet is pregnant.
+Do not give this medication if your pet is allergic to metronidazole, or if your pet is pregnant.
 Tell your veterinarian if your pet is allergic to any medications, or if your pet has any of the following: liver disease; anemia; epilepsy; or nerve disorders.
 Tell your veterinarian if your pet is pregnant or lactating, or if you plan to breed your pet.

 Give metronidazole exactly as it is prescribed by your veterinarian.
 Do not give in larger amounts or use it for longer than recommended by your veterinarian.
 Follow the instructions on the prescription label.
 If you do not understand these directions speak to your pharmacist or veterinarian.
 Your veterinarian may want to perform blood tests on a regular basis to make sure the medication is not causing harmful effects.
 Store metronidazole at room temperature away from moisture and heat.

 Give the missed dose as soon as you remember.
 However, if it is almost time for the next regularly scheduled dose, skip the missed dose and give the next one as directed.
 Do not give a double dose of the medication.

 Seek emergency veterinary medical attention if you think you have given your pet too much of this medication.
 Symptoms of overdose may include nausea, vomiting, dizziness, loss of balance or coordination, or seizures.

-What should I avoid while giving Metronidazole: Antibiotic medications can cause diarrhea, which may be the sign of a new infection.
+Antibiotic medications can cause diarrhea, which may be the sign of a new infection.
 If your pet has diarrhea that is watery or has blood in it, call your veterinarian.
 Do not use any medication to stop the diarrhea unless your veterinarian tells you to do so.